The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-To investigate whether or not recent, seemingly very surprising experimental results on the MIT in disordered systems are striking indeed, we started in Sect.\ II with elucidating the fundamentals of the corresponding data evaluation.
-For this aim, we analyzed the available approaches to discriminate between metallic and insulating samples.
-Making this decision is by far not as simple as it might seem at first glance.
-Our detailed consideration of this task highlighted substantial biases inherent to the diverse available methods, which have been overlooked in many publications.
+In the present work, motivated by the recent, seemingly very surprising publication on phase-change materials Ref.\ \onlinecite{Sie.etal.11}, we have examined and critically reviewed the measurement interpretations in numerous experimental studies of the MIT in disordered solids.
+To find out whether or not the results of Ref.\ \onlinecite{Sie.etal.11} are striking indeed, we started in Section 2 with elucidating the fundamentals of the corresponding data analyses.
+For this aim, we discussed in detail the available approaches to locate the MIT, that means to discriminate between metallic and insulating samples.
+In doing so, we showed that making this decision is by far not as simple as it might seem at first glance: Our investigation highlighted substantial biases inherent to the diverse available methods.
+Although these biases predetermine the result on the character of the MIT to a large extent, their influence has been overlooked in many publications.
+The related problems are summarized in the following paragraphs.

-The MIT is primarily a zero-temperature phenomenon.
-Therefore, in contrast to early studies as well as to the recent Ref.\ \onlinecite{Sie.etal.11}, related decisions can be reached only by $T \rightarrow 0$ extrapolations.
-As an approximate substitute, the value of some physical observable at the lowest measuring temperature may be identified with its value at $T = 0$, provided, at the MIT, when $T \rightarrow 0$, this observable does neither diverge nor tend from finite values to zero.
+The MIT in disordered solids is primarily a zero-temperature phenomenon.
+Therefore, in contrast to early studies as well as to the recent Ref.\ \onlinecite{Sie.etal.11}, conclusions concerning this matter can be drawn only by means of $T \rightarrow 0$ extrapolations.
+As an approximate substitute, the value of some physical observable at the lowest measuring temperature may be identified with its value at $T = 0$.
+Such an approximation, however, seems to be meaningful only if the considered observable changes sign at the MIT and if, simultaneously, the corresponding control parameter value is sufficiently weakly $T$-dependent.

+In this sense, the empirical criterion ``sign change of $\mbox{d} \rho / \mbox{d} T$ at the lowest experimentally accessible temperature'' has often been used in the literature.
+However, too little attention has been paid to the point that the {\it supposed} validity of this criterion necessarily implies that $\lim_{T \rightarrow 0} \sigma(T,x)$ is a discontinuous function of the control parameter $x$ and jumps from zero to some finite value at the MIT.
+In a number of cases, this conductivity value was found to roughly equal Mott's estimate of the hypothetical minimum metallic conductivity.
+However, as shown in Appendix A, such a correlation is natural already for dimensional reasons.